tomjames156/calculator_app/README.md

 ## Overview

-This is a testimonial grid section of a website built with HTML and CSS.
-It features responsive web design for smaller screen sizes.
+This is a calculator web app made with HTML, CSS and JavaScript.

 ### The challenge